chestdb/chestdb.github.io/examples/favorite-animals.md

 And that's it!
 We implemented an app with two pages that can act on the same data and it was *easy*.
-Hearting the `bubblefish` in the huge list will automatically cause it to show in the second one and unhearting it there will also remove the heart from the first one.
+Hearting the bubblefish in the huge list will automatically cause it to show up in the second one and unhearting it there will also remove the heart from the first one.
+And everything is also persisted over app startups.
-That's how easy state management can be with chest.
+That's how easy persistence can be with chest.

 all | favorites
 ---|---